-Other video clips showed farmers chasing away policemen and trying to remove a DTC bus parked across the ITO road stretch by pushing it out of the way with a tractor.
+Other video clips showed farmers chasing away policemen on foot as well with tractors, and trying to remove a DTC bus parked across the ITO road stretch by pushing it out of way with a tractor.

-The police fired tear gas shells and lathi-charged the protesters on multiple occasions as farmers remained adamant to move towards the Red Fort.
-(Agency)
+The police fired tear-gas shells and lathi-charged the protesters on different occasions as farmers remained adamant to move towards the Red Fort.

 Later, Rapid Action Force and the Border Security Force was also deployed at the ITO intersection.